 Change sub-clause 10.38.10.11 as follows

-10.38.10.11 Advertising Confirmation Compact frame Compact frame
+10.38.10.11 Advertising Confirmation Compact frame

 This is the Advertising Confirmation Compact frame used by the initiator during the initialization phase.
 The Advertising Confirmation Compact frame shall be formatted as shown in Figure 73.